fcamarillo18/Assessment-PAIN/README.md

 You will need to watch this video before you start the assessment, REGEX is a big part of the solution.
 [REGEX](https://www.youtube.com/watch?v=rhzKDrUiJVk)

+You will have 4 hours and 20 mins to get as far as you can.
+Once the time is up, push up your changes, and create a pull request.

 # You will need all of these today!

 In this project you will find a file in the resource folder called RawData.txt.
-It was supposed to be a grocery list formatted in JSON, but Tariq your fearless leader decided to come reformat it in his own Object Notation.
+It was supposed to be a grocery list formatted in JSON, but Baron Von Codem the  fearless leader bof the WEST SIDE decided to come reformat it in his own Object Notation.
 JerkSON... you are welcome.

 ## JerkSON Format